What is a cerebral abscess?

 serious complications can set in, including death.
 Even with treatment, some people

-might have long-term neurologic problems, such as weakness or trouble moving.
+might have long-term nervous system problems, such as weakness or trouble moving.

 What can I do to prevent a cerebral abscess?

-If you have an infection elsewhere in your body, make sure it's properly treated.
+If you have an infection elsewhere in your body, make sure it's correctly treated.

 This may help prevent a cerebral abscess.
 If your healthcare provider has suggested